oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

    1.0.0-x.7.z.92
    ```

-9. Pre-release MUST NOT be included if `$.document.tracking.status` is `final`.
+9. Pre-release SHALL NOT be included if `$.document.tracking.status` is `final`.
 10. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following
     the patch or pre-release version.
-Identifiers MUST comprise only ASCII alphanumerics and hyphens `[0-9A-Za-z-]`.
+Identifiers SHALL comprise only ASCII alphanumerics and hyphens `[0-9A-Za-z-]`.
-    Identifiers MUST NOT be empty.
-Build metadata MUST be ignored when determining version precedence.
+    Identifiers SHALL NOT be empty.
+Build metadata SHALL be ignored when determining version precedence.
     Thus two versions that differ only in the build metadata, have the same precedence.

     *Examples 2:*